-With the A Level Maths specification, we see an excellent teaching and learning resource, Bridging the gap between GCSE and AS/A Level Mathematics – A Student Guide (scroll down OCR’s page to the Teacher Guides).
+With the A Level Maths specification, we see an excellent teaching and learning resource, Bridging the gap between GCSE and AS/A Level Mathematics – A Student Guide.

 This is quite simply an outstanding resource for students (and their teachers!).
 Many exercises are provided and the answers are all at the back.
 OCR have very helpfully provided the document as a Word document.